hapax/hapax.github.io/assets/teaching.md

 guarantees a tangency point as output.
 (The idea that a proof treats an *infinite* number of examples is, I think, a good way to introduce it in these contexts.)

+Conventional wisdom states that students need to master basic skills by drill before they can move on to more interesting tasks.
+This sounds reasonable, and I'll come back to drill below, but one can
+ask: what are the landmarks they're meant to hike towards, now that they differentiate inverse sine with their eyes closed?